OkayAlright/MinNo/extras/documentation.md

 through out the sketch, the setup function runs once at boot, after the setup function the loop function will run until the board is reset or powered off.
-Any functions written other than those two will only be called if explicitely invoked by some other code.
+Any functions written other than those two will only be called if invoked by some other code.

 ### A Quick Start